Chart Color Schemes

 Kingston - Huntingfield features high concentrations of group households, with a lower-than-average median household size

-Family households account for 69.8% of all households, consisting of 29.2% couples with children, 27.2% couples without children, and 12.4% single parent families.
+Family households account for 69.8% of all households, including 29.2% couples with children, 27.2% couples without children, and 12.4% single parent families.
 Non-family households constitute the remaining 30.2%, with lone person households at 26.3% and group households comprising 3.8%.
 The median household size is 2.5 people, which is smaller than the Greater Hobart average of 2.6.

 Frequently Asked Questions - Households